Perturbative QCD and the Neutron Star Equation of State

-Note that the actual location of the TOV point, for instance the value of $n_c^\tov$, changes from one EoS to another, as shown in Fig.~\ref{fig:n_mu}.
-Beyond $n_c^\tov$ the NS branch is unstable and not observable: $n_c^\tov$ is therefore the best choice above which the connection to pQCD can be performed.
-Note that Eqs.~\eqref{eq:dpmin}-\eqref{eq:dpmax} simultaneously constrain both $n(\mu)$ and $p(\mu)$, but the $p(\mu)$ constraint changes with $n_\tov$.
-Therefore, we depict the pQCD constraints in the $n-\mu$ plane in Fig.~\ref{fig:n_mu}, where the red contours define the region allowed by pQCD.
-This region represents a necessary but not sufficient condition to fulfill the pQCD constraint.
-Note that the blue and green curves stop before the $X=2$ contour, illustrating the impact of satisfying the sufficient conditions, Eqs.~\eqref{eq:dpmin}-\eqref{eq:dpmax}.
+where $n_c(\mu) = n_\textrm{max}(\mu_L)\mu/\mu_L$.
 In the top panel of Fig~\ref{fig:n_mu}, we have considered $\mu_{\textrm{pQCD}}=2.6$~GeV as suggested in Ref.~\cite{Gorda:2021znl}, and we explore the sensitivity of the results to this choice in the bottom panel for $\mu_{\textrm{pQCD}}=2.4$~GeV.
 At fixed $\mu_{\textrm{pQCD}}$, the uncertainties in the pQCD EoS can be estimated by varying the renormalization scale parameter $X$ as in Ref.~\cite{Komoltsev:2021jzg}.
 In Fig.~\ref{fig:n_mu}, we show results for $X=[1,2,4]$.